-RMA has upgraded its popular Level III+ body armor plate to create an all new Generation 2 version defeats multiple m855a1 rounds with ease, yet remains lightweight and affordable, with a thinner profile than the previous.
-Not only is it multi-hit rated to defeat the m855a1 round but it’s also been tested to the upcoming NIJ .07 RF2 standard.
+RMA has upgraded its popular Level 3+ body armor plate to create an all new Generation 2 version.
+Generation 2 defeats multiple m855a1 rounds with ease, yet remains lightweight and affordable.
+Plus, it has a thinner profile than Generation 1.
+Not only is it multi-hit rated to defeat the M855A1 round, but it’s also been tested to the upcoming NIJ .07 RF2 standard.
 This is without a doubt, the new standard in the Level III+ body armor protection.
 But what else would you expect from RMA?

-RMA’s Level III+ body armor plates (models #1091-1094 Gen2) have a ceramic body armor strikeface and UHMWPE build that’s specifically tested to meet the new standards set forth by the National Institute of Justice.
-And with RMA’s III+ body armor plates, there’s no confusion to what Level III+ (RF2) ceramic body armor should be.
-After all, the standard for III+ (RF2) plates is the ability to defeat the m855 green tip, xm193, 7.62×39 MSC and the M80 NATO round, which this body armor plate does with flying colors.
+RMA’s Level 3+ body armor plates (models #1091-1094 Gen2) have a ceramic body armor strikeface and UHMWPE build.
+We specifically tested Generation 2 to meet the new 07 standards set forth by the National Institute of Justice.
+With RMA’s Level III+ plates, there’s no confusion to what Level III+ (RF2) ceramic body armor should be.
+After all, the standard for Level III+ plates (RF2) is the ability to defeat the M855 green tip, XM193, 7.62×39 MSC and the M80 NATO round.
+This body armor plate does that with flying colors.
 But we’ve taken it further with its ability to defeat the m855a1.

 If you’re looking for a lightweight ceramic body armor plate that is affordable in price, yet sets the standards in ballistic performance, this plate is for you.

 The upcoming standard set forth from the National Institute of Justice (NIJ) will implement a new ballistic rating system for hard and soft armor.
 When the new standards for armor are officially released, RF1 (Level III), RF2 (Level III+) and RF3 (Level IV) will be the hard armor names to replace the current ratings of Level III, Level IV, etc. (Level III+ was never an official compliance standard, previously).